Geta/geta-notfoundhandler/README.md

 This is especially useful for rewrites that follow some kind of logic, like checking the querystring for and id or some other value you can use to look up the page.

-Here is an example using EPiServer Find to look up a product by code:
+Here is an example using Optimizely Find to look up a product by code:

 ```csharp
 public class CustomProductRedirectHandler : INotFoundHandler